murray-coueslant/CMPT432/README.md

 ## The Illumi Compiler
 The Illumi compiler is written in C# and uses the ASP.NET framework.

 The current version of Illumi is command line only.
 To use it, see the instructions `Building and Running Illumi`.
-For the future web based version of Illumi, see `Building and Running Illumi for the Web`.

 ## Building and Running Illumi